opendnssec/opendnssec-manual/wiki/index.md

 ### Problem discussion

 A major obstacle to the widespread adoption of DNSSEC is the complexity of implementing it.
 There is no package that one can install on a system, click the "start" button, and have DNSSEC running.
 Instead, there are a variety of tools, none of which on their own is a complete solution.
 To actually run a DNSSEC-enabled authoritative server requires writing custom scripts to link them together.
-Even then, aspects of DNSSEC management such as key management and use of hardware assistance (such as HSM:s) have not been adequately addressed.
+Even then, aspects of DNSSEC management such as key management and use of hardware assistance (such as HSMs) have not been adequately addressed.

 ### Purpose